 - 4 written assignments, including scenario questions and essays

 Depends on which route is taken:

-- 1 written assignments, including essays (taught module route)
+- 1 written assignments, including scenario questions and essays (taught module route)

 - 1 report (research report route)